deatrich/linux-home-server/installation-basics.md

 Once you have prepared your microSD card then insert it in your Raspberry Pi.
 Note that the card pushes in easily.
 It will only go in one way.
-To eject it gently push *in* on it once and it will pop out enough to handle it.
+To eject it, gently *push in* on it once and it will pop out enough to grab it.
 There is no need to pull on it to remove it because it essentially pops out.

 Turn the power on with the Pi connected to a monitor, USB keyboard and mouse.